Cavaliers vs. Warriors Player Props Betting Odds

 |3PM

-- Sunday's assists over/under for Mitchell (5.5) is the same as his average on the season.
+- Mitchell's season-long assist average -- 5.5 per game -- is the exact same as Saturday's assist over/under.

-- His 4.0 made three-pointers average is 0.5 higher than his over/under on Sunday.
+- Mitchell has averaged four made three-pointers per game, 0.5 more than his over/under in Saturday's game (3.5).

 Get tickets for any NBA game this season at Ticketmaster!